millerbretta/tic-tac-toe/README.md

 tic-tac-toe
 ===========

-A small tic-tac-toe JS app to apply JS skills learned so far
+A small tic-tac-toe JS app to apply the JS skills I've learned so far.